runtimeverification/evm-semantics/README.md

 ### System Dependencies

-For the presentations in the `media` directory, you'll need `pdflatex`, commonly provided with `texlive-full`.
+For the presentations in the `media` directory, you will need `pdflatex`, commonly provided with `texlive-full`.

 ```sh
 sudo apt install texlive-full